According to the Criminal Code, a person can have something in their possession in three different ways:

 Most of the information above relates to simple possession of stolen property cases, which can still be complex and fact-specific.

-To learn more about how we can help, please contact our team of Possession of Stolen Property Lawyers to conduct a thorough review of your situation so that we can tailor a precise strategy that targets your successful defence.
+To learn more about how we can help, please contact our team of Possession of Stolen Property Lawyers.
+We will conduct a thorough review of your situation and tailor a precise strategy that targets your successful defence.

 Possession of Stolen Property FAQs

 - What is possession of stolen property?

 - What are the best defences to a charge for possession of stolen property?

 - How can I get my possession of stolen property charges dropped?